rjray/notebook/writing/clojure-tsp.md

 ```

 In the first function, `parse-line`, a single line of input is turned into a
-list of *(city1, city2, distance)*.
-There's nothing really noteworthy here; the
+tuple of *(city1, city2, distance)*.
+There's nothing really noteworthy here;
-structure of the input lines meant that `clojure.string/split` could be used in
+the structure of the input lines meant that `clojure.string/split` could be
-this case to get everything needed out of a line.
+used in this case to get everything needed out of a line.

 The `build-graph` function takes the sequence of tuples produced by the
 previous function and turns them into a graph structure.
 The code first takes
 all of the tuples and extracts a list of distinct city-names from it.
 Then this
-mapping is used to convert the names to numeric indices as each pair's
+group is used to convert the names to numeric indices as each pair's cost-value
-cost-value is recorded as an edge.
+is recorded as an edge.

 The conversion of the cities from names to numbers was needed so that the key
 loops of the algorithm could operate on numbers rather than repeatedly